Development & Characterization of Electrodes for large-scale Xenon Time Projection Chambers: Introduction

 \section{Introduction}

 Time projection chambers (TPCs) are commonly used detectors in particle and astroparticle physics.
 They range from extremely large to rather compact scales.
-Large-scales TPCs are exemplified by the DUNE \cite{DUNE_TPC,instruments5040031} liquid argon TPC which hosts 70,000\,tonnes of target mass for neutrino science and the ALICE \cite{ALME2010316} TPC with almost 90\,m$^3$ of a neon-based gas mixture for pattern recognition, tracking, and identification of charged particles in heavy-ion physics.
+Large-scale TPCs are exemplified by the DUNE experiment \cite{DUNE_TPC,instruments5040031} which plans to operate a modular liquid argon TPC of 70,000\,tonnes of total target mass for neutrino science and the ALICE \cite{ALME2010316} TPC with almost 90\,m$^3$ of a neon-based gas mixture for pattern recognition, tracking, and identification of charged particles in heavy-ion physics.
 Other more compact realizations are high-pressure gaseous xenon TPCs such as NEXT \cite{next_epshep} with 100\,kg target mass and the AXEL \cite{HIKIDA2025170706} 180\,L-size prototype, both used for searches for neutrinoless double beta decay.
 In direct Dark Matter (DM) searches, TPCs are the central element of multiple experiments.
-Among those is the DarkSide experiment, which featured a 50\,kg liquid argon target mass, and will be expanding it to 20\,tonnes \cite{DS-50, DS-20k}.
-Furthermore, XENONnT \cite{nt_instrument}, LZ \cite{lz_detector} and PandaX-4T \cite{PandaX-4T-2019} are liquid-xenon (LXe) dual-phase TPCs with active masses of $\sim$\,6\,tonnes (XENONnT, LZ) and $\sim$\,4\,tonnes (PandaX-4T).
-Future TPCs in DM search are envisaged to grow even larger \cite{Aalbers:2022dzr}, with PandaX-20T reaching 20\,tonnes with a TPC diameter of 2\,m \cite{PandaX-20T-2024}, and XLZD with 60 to 80\,tonnes of LXe target mass and a TPC measuring 3\,m in diameter \cite{XLZD:2024gxx}.
+Among those is the DarkSide experiment, which featured a 50\,kg liquid argon target mass, and will be expanding it to 50\,tonnes \cite{DS-50, DS-20k}.
+Furthermore, XENONnT \cite{nt_instrument}, LZ \cite{lz_detector} and PandaX-4T \cite{PandaX-4T-2019} are liquid-xenon (LXe) dual-phase TPCs with active masses of $\sim$\,6 and $\sim$\,7\,tonnes (XENONnT, LZ) and $\sim$\,4\,tonnes (PandaX-4T).
+Future TPCs in DM searches are envisaged to grow even larger \cite{Aalbers:2022dzr}, with PandaX-xT reaching 43\,tonnes with a TPC diameter of $\sim$\,2.6\,m \cite{PandaX-20T-2024}, and XLZD with 60 to 80\,tonnes of LXe target mass and a TPC measuring 3\,m in diameter \cite{XLZD:2024gxx}.

 For the past decades, experiments based on LXe dual-phase TPC technology are among the leading searches in the field of DM detection, with one of their prime aims being the search for Weakly Interacting Massive Particles, which are seen as natural candidates for the role of DM \cite{Schumann:2019eaa}.
 The unprecedentedly low background rates \cite{xenonnt_sr0_lower} coupled with low energy thresholds of $\sim$\,1\,keV allow such detectors to also search for a variety of other DM candidates \cite{xenonnt_se_dm,lz_ultraheavy}, detect astrophysical neutrinos \cite{xenonnt_b8}, perform searches for two-neutrino double electron capture (2$\nu$ECEC) and neutrinoless double beta decay (0$\nu\beta\beta$) \cite{xenon1t_2nuECEC, lz_0vbb_134xe}.